Lokprakash-babu/parrot/README.md

 ### AWS Bedrock Setup

 1. Enable AWS Bedrock in your AWS account
-2. Request access to the models you want to use (Claude, Titan, Llama 2)
+2. Request access to the models you want to use (Claude)
 3. Set up AWS credentials on your machine or deployment environment

 ### Installation